AlexandraBoghiu/Sorting-Algorithms/README.md

 # Sorting-Algorithms

-  The project consists in the implementation of the following sorting algorithms in Python on different sets, intervals of numbers and types of data:
+  The project consists in the implementation of some sorting algorithms in Python on different sets, intervals of numbers and types of data.
+The purpose is finding the most efficient algorithm for different situations.
+The presentations includes the times of execution, observations for each data set type and conclusions.

+  Sorting algorithms:
    - [x] Bubble sort
    - [x] Insertion Sort
    - [x] Count Sort